“If a child can’t learn the way we teach, than maybe we should teach the way they learn” ~ Ignacio Estrada

 red, green, brown, yellow…HOUSE?

 We ask the children to cover their eyes as we place the mouse behind one of the houses.
-Then they get to guess which color house the mouse is hiding behind.
+They then get the opportunity to guess which color house the mouse is hiding behind.
 Anticipation, rhyme, guessing, and reciprocal interaction make this a particularly good choice for Sensory Storytime!
 Since it is interactive, it gives the children who need to move around the room an opportunity to come forward and touch the flannel and remove the chosen house with the help of a parent or the storytime leader.

 Reciprocal and/or Tactile Songs & Activities